Page Content Portlet

-The Training Section of the Gwinnett County Police Department consists of five units: The Basic Mandate (Recruit) Academy, Firearms Training, In-Service Training, Driver’s Training, and civilian training.
+The Training Section of the Gwinnett County Police Department consists of four units: The Basic Mandate (Recruit) Academy, Firearms Training, In-Service Training, and Driver’s Training.
 Because our academy is a state-certified academy, officers can take any number of courses and classes throughout the year.
 Our academy offers classes necessary to obtain Intermediate, Advanced, Supervisor, Management, and Instructor Certifications, in addition to numerous other elective courses.
 We also frequently host outside courses, to include classes from the Public Agency Training Council, Weapon Systems Training Council, Institute of Police Technology and Management, Dolan Consulting Group, and more.

 Our policy states, “Employees are encouraged to identify their options and to seek out new interests, areas of specialization, or overall job enrichment to enhance their potential for upward mobility.”
 [GDM 702.04].
 When we say we want our officers to be the best trained, we mean it.
 We encourage officers to pursue their passion, realizing the intrinsic value to the officer, the department, and the community.

 When officers need additional educational opportunities outside of our academy, typically for specialized training, the department will pay for the course and all associated costs.
 We recognize that to have the most progressive and relevant police force, we must have highly trained officers.

 Because we are a larger agency we have numerous specialized units that require specialized instruction, such as the Aviation Unit, SWAT, Hazardous Devices, Accident Investigations, Homicide Investigations, K-9, and Training.
 Typically, after two years of successful performance, a new officer is eligible to transfer to a specialized unit.